Alberta government introduces legislation to levy tolls on new roads, bridges - Sylvan Lake News

 The question of toll roads came up in early 2019, prior to the election that saw the UCP defeat Rachel Notley’s NDP and form a majority government.

 Kenney at that time publicly mused about the possibility of tolls to pay for new roads and bridges for industrial users.
-Notley warned that Kenney was opening the door to user-pay for new and existing roads and bridges for everyday commuters, an accusation the government rejected.
+Notley warned that Kenney was opening the door to user-pay for new and existing roads and bridges for everyday commuters, an accusation Kenney’s UCP rejected.

+Opposition NDP transportation critic Rod Loyola said Tuesday the bill is the start of a new broad road-funding model.

+“Tompkins (ferry) Crossing may be the first toll road we see in Alberta, but it will not be the last,” said Loyola.

 Dean Bennett, The Canadian Press